lovell/sharp/docs/api.md

 `options`, if present, is an Object with the following optional attributes:

 * `gravity` is a String or an attribute of the `sharp.gravity` Object e.g. `sharp.gravity.north` at which to place the overlay, defaulting to `center`/`centre`.
+* `top` is an integral Number representing the pixel offset from the top edge.
+* `left` is an integral Number representing the pixel offset from the left edge.
 * `tile` is a Boolean, defaulting to `false`.
 When set to `true` repeats the overlay image across the entire image with the given `gravity`.
 * `cutout` is a Boolean, defaulting to `false`.
 When set to `true` applies only the alpha channel of the overlay image to the image to be overlaid, giving the appearance of one image being cut out of another.

+If both `top` and `left` are provided, they take precedence over `gravity`.

 ```javascript
 sharp('input.png')